tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_account.md

 The `get_account` method has one parameter:

- * `account_name` in body.
+ * `accountName` in body.
 It is a unique identifier assigned to every account.
 It is required to be 12 characters long and can only contain the characters a-z, 1-5, and . (dot).

 ### Return Object